- Fellowship - Loyola University Medical Center (2009-2012), Gastroenterology

 Rozina Mithani, M.D.

-Rozina Mithani, M.D., is an Assistant Professor of Internal Medicine in the Division of Gastroenterology at UT Southwestern Medical Center.
+Rozina Mithani, M.D., is an Associate Professor of Internal Medicine in the Division of Gastroenterology at UT Southwestern Medical Center.
 She also serves as Associate Program Director of the Gastroenterology Fellowship Program.

 Dr. Mithani is originally from Toronto, Canada.
 She completed her undergraduate degree at the University of Rochester and earned her medical degree at the University of Texas Health Science Center at San Antonio.